cypele/SamplerAudioGUI/README.md

 ### Sample Storage

-1. **QuadSPI Flash**: Store critical or last-recorded samples.
-2. **SD Card**: Store bulk samples on FAT32-formatted SD cards.
+**SD Card**: Store bulk samples on FAT32-formatted SD cards.

 ### GUI & Input

-* TouchGFX draws buttons and handles touch events.
+* TouchGFX draws buttons and handles touch events via command queues.
-* Button presses send messages to FreeRTOS tasks.
+* Button presses send messages to FreeRTOS queues.
+* Tasks listen to commands.

 ### Audio Playback & Recording

-* **Recording**: Data acquired via codec to buffer, DMA transfers.
+* **Recording**: Audio sampled by the codec into a DMA buffer, then enqueued via FreeRTOS queues to the SaveAndReadTask for persistence.
-* **Playback**: WAV data streamed via DMA to SAI/I²S.
+* **Playback**: WAV data dequeued from the SaveAndReadTask into a playback buffer, then streamed via DMA to the SAI/I²S peripheral for output.

 ---